ForBioPhylogenomics/tutorials/whole_genome_alignment/README.md

 	**Question 2:** How many contigs map to chromosome 5 of *Oreochromis niloticus* ("orenil"), per species? [(see answer)](#q2)

 As a next step, we'll need to extract those contigs from each of the *Neolamprologus* genomes that map to chromosome 5 of *Oreochromis niloticus* ("orenil").
 We will do this with the [SeqTK](https://github.com/lh3/seqtk) toolkit by Heng Li.
-And importantly, we'll extract the contigs from the softmasked versions of the genome assemblies.
+And importantly, we'll extract the contigs from the softmasked versions of the genome assemblies; thus, it is important that the Red analyses have finished before continuing.

+* If Red jobs have not finished, cancel them (with `scancel`, followed by the job ID), and copy the prepared output files from `/cluster/projects/nn9458k/phylogenomics/cichlid_assemblies_masked`:

+		cp /cluster/projects/nn9458k/phylogenomics/cichlid_assemblies_masked .

 * Copy the Slurm script `identify_contigs_from_paf.slurm` to a new file named `extract_identified_contigs.slurm`: